WORLD WAR ONE REPLICA AND REPLACEMENT MEDALS

 We have very limited stocks of these medals which we have had commercially

 polished and tidied to ensure that they appear nearly new.
-When named they are
+If you had them named they are

 a very true replacement for the missing medals of a relative (which will now